wilson house dental practice logo wilson house dental practice logo

 You should brush your teeth at least twice a day; early in the morning and before bed is a good idea.
 The perfect toothbrush is lightweight, has rounded bristles and has been out in the open air for no more than three months.
 The head should be the right size to access the insides of your mouth, and the bristles should be soft enough to prevent harming the gum tissue. reviews have noted that the most effective toothbrushes are the ones with rotating or oscillating heads.

 Flossing is a means of removing plaque that accumulates between the teeth.
-This, combined with the fact that it helps reduce periodontal disease and provides more space in the pockets of the gums, makes it an important tool.
+This combined with the fact that it helps reduce periodontal disease and provides more space in the pockets of the gums, makes it an important tool.
 It’s hard to clean teeth between the teeth with a toothbrush.
 You should clean this area with dental floss on a daily basis.
-What flavour or type of floss you use doesn’t really matter. select dental floss that will be effortless and pleasant to employ.
+What flavour or type of floss you use doesn’t really matter.
+Select dental floss that will be effortless and pleasant to employ.

 Contact us today and we can book you in for a scale and polish appointment or other treatments.